 The Therm-a-Rest NeoAir XLite NXT is the better pick for ultralight backpackers who want the strongest combination of warmth, weight, and packability.
 It is efficient, compact, warm for its weight, and well suited for long-distance backpacking.

-The NEMO Tensor is the better pick for backpackers who care more about comfort, quietness, thickness, and a warmer all-season sleeping surface.
-It is especially appealing for side sleepers and cold sleepers.
+The NEMO Tensor All-Season is the better pick for backpackers who care more about comfort, quietness, thickness, and a warmer sleeping surface.
+It is especially appealing for side sleepers, cold sleepers, and anyone who would rather carry a little more weight than lose sleep.

 If the priority is weight savings, choose the NeoAir XLite NXT.
-If the priority is sleep quality, choose the NEMO Tensor.
+If the priority is sleep quality, choose the NEMO Tensor All-Season.

 Is the NEMO Tensor quieter than the NeoAir XLite NXT?

-Yes, the NEMO Tensor is generally the quieter pad.
-The NeoAir XLite NXT is quieter than older XLite versions, but it can still produce more sound during movement than the Tensor.
+Yes, the NEMO Tensor All-Season is generally the quieter pad.
+The NeoAir XLite NXT is much quieter than older XLite versions, but it can still produce more sound during movement than the Tensor.

 Which pad is warmer?

-The current NEMO Tensor All-Season has the higher R-value at 5.4, while the Therm-a-Rest NeoAir XLite NXT has an R-value of 4.5.
+The NEMO Tensor All-Season is warmer by R-value: 5.4 compared with the Therm-a-Rest NeoAir XLite NXT’s 4.5.
 The Tensor has the advantage for colder conditions, while the XLite NXT remains very warm for its weight.

 Which pad is better for side sleepers?